gvwilson/thirdbit/teaching/community.md

 Which of the descriptions of people you don't want on your team do you fit?
 What can you do about it?

+### People You May Meet (30 minutes)

+As an organizer, part of your job is sometimes to help people find a way to contribute despite themselves.
+In small groups, pick three of the people below and discuss how you would help them become a better contributor to your organization.

+*   *Anna* knows more about every subject than everyone else put together–at least, she thinks she does.
+No matter what you say, she'll correct you; no matter what you know, she knows better.

+*   *Catherine* has so little confidence in her own ability that she won't make any decision, no matter how small, until she has checked with someone else.

+*   *Frank* believes that knowledge is power, and enjoys knowing things that other people don't.
+He can make things work, but when asked how he did it, he'll grin and say, "Oh, I'm sure you can figure it out."

+*   *Hediyeh* is quiet.
+She never speaks up in meetings, even when she knows that what other people are saying is wrong.
+She might contribute to the mailing list, but she's very sensitive to criticism, and will always back down rather than defending her point of view.
+Hediyeh isn't a troublemaker, but rather a lost opportunity.

+*   *Kenny* has discovered that most people would rather shoulder his share of the work than complain about him, and he takes advantage of it at every turn.
+The frustrating thing is that he's so damn *plausible* when someone finally does confront him.
+"There have been mistakes on all sides," he says, or, "Well, I think you're nit-picking."

+*   *Melissa* means well, but somehow something always comes up, and her tasks are never finished until the last possible moment.
+Of course, that means that everyone who is depending on her can't do their work until *after* the last possible moment...

+*   *Raj* is rude.
+"It's just the way I talk," he says, "If you can't hack it, maybe you should find another team."
+His favorite phrase is, "That's stupid," and he uses obscenity as casually as minor characters in Tarantino films.

 ### Values (45 minutes)